- BA, Oberlin College

 RECENT 2018/2017 READINGS include: Rockland Library in MA (May, 2018); Duxbury Library in MA (Feb 2018); Poetry Barn Reading Series in Woodstock, NY (August, 2017); AWP 2017 at two accepted events at Washington DC Conference; 2017 Soap Opera Confidential readings at Newtonville Books and Broadside Books in MA; 2017 WE GOT HIM readings at Newtonville Books; Brookline Booksmith in Brookline, MA; Arlington Salon Series in MA; future readings include KGB in NYC in August, 2018

-RECENT THEATER PRODUCTIONS
+RECENT THEATER and FILM PRODUCTIONS and AWARDS

 Awards and Recognition

 2018: Elizabeth became a member of ASCAP, for songwriting professionals

 2018: Elizabeth and Abigail Al Doory Cross's opera, TONYA & NANCY: THE OPERA selected as a Best of Classical pick by the Minneapolis Star Tribune